 |Vice President of Sales||1|

-GROUP BY query has returned a list of unique titles held by employees, as well as the number of employees who hold that title.
+Our GROUP BY query has returned a list of unique titles held by employees.
+We can see the number of employees who hold that title next to each title.

-GROUP BY clause should be used in any query where you are looking to get more information than just what’s returned from the aggregate function.
+A GROUP BY clause is only necessary when you are looking to get more information than what is returned from the aggregate function.
+We discussed this a bit earlier.

 SELECT COUNT(name) FROM customers;